moccalatte/little-ghost/docs/this_prd.md

 - Displays a summary of the `Manage Userbot` buttons, tips on re-running /menu, and the location of conversation logs (`logs/wizard/users/<telegram_id>.log`).

 ### 6.8 Admin Auto Test
-- The `auto_test` task runs the sequence: Sync Groups → Auto Reply → Watcher → Broadcast in dry-run mode.
-For broadcast, the content is sent as a manual message so the latest flow is still validated.
+- The `auto_test` task runs Sync Groups → Auto Reply → Watcher → Broadcast in dry-run mode (broadcast uses a manual message so nothing is sent live).
+- Before scheduling, the wizard asks whether to exercise `Test all groups & channels` or to supply specific chat IDs; custom IDs are expanded to full Telegram IDs with the `-100` prefix.
+- The routine covers two Auto Reply and two Watcher cases (contains/any and specific/all, each with different exclusions) so every rule combination is validated.
-- Each step is logged to `details.auto_test` and to the file `logs/userbot/jobs/auto_test/<process_id>.log` to facilitate regression debugging.
+- Each step is recorded in `details.auto_test` and mirrored to `logs/userbot/jobs/auto_test/<process_id>.log` for regression debugging.

 ---